 We headed to the airport via the hotel’s complimentary shuttle service, shared with the Aloft next door.
 The shuttle runs every 15-30 minutes depending on time of day, and wasn’t overcrowded at all despite being a shared service.
 The trip to the airport takes about 10 minutes.
 Helpful hint if you’re thinking of making a visit to the city – you can take the shuttle to any one of the terminals, then take the airport train to the BART station.
 The trip to downtown San Francisco takes approximately 30 minutes.
 There is also a free shuttle you can take to downtown Millbrae and the Millbrae station.
 However, it runs only every few hours.
 Truthfully, it’s probably easier to walk, anyway, as it’s less than a mile.

 Speaking of which, as far as places to eat if you don’t want to try the hotel restaurant, there is a most excellent seafood place right down the street, and there are also several options in downtown Millbrae.
 If you have a rental car, there are two gas stations conveniently located just across the freeway on Millbrae Avenue.

 I was pretty impressed with this airport hotel.
 The decor really needs an update.
+They could have put some add-ons like the antique oil lamps from antiques.co.uk for the décor.
 But the service is great, the rooms are well-equipped for getting business done, the location makes it easy to get to and from the airport, and the views truly make it an avgeek’s dream.
 Add in that the prices seem to be consistently on the low end of other full-service airport hotels, and I’d rate the value proposition as very good.